 Fried Mushrooms in the Air Fryer

 Lightly spray each side of the coated mushrooms with cooking spray and then place in a single layer in your air fryer pan.
-I cooked mine at 400 degrees for 7 minutes total, flipping them over halfway through the cooking time.
+I cooked mine at 400 degrees for 7 minutes total, flipping them over halfway through the cooking time until golden brown.

 You might need to adjust this cooking time based on the size of your mushrooms, but I did 4 batches and this time and temperature seemed to be the magic combination!